digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-7.md

 * Preparing a 50 users max. version for tests in a couple of weeks

 #### Maestro V2 DT enabled (CT)
+* Not much progress as ESA is consuming our time.
+* Expect to accelerate in November
+* Will use the term virtual FMU as an FMU that is not really and FMU.
+This opens up to all sorts of interesting activities, that does not necessarily have to be compiled into an FMU.
 #### Checker of FMUS (NB)
 Two small enhancement releases made to 0.0.2:
 * Build 191016, downgrade new FMI 2.0.1 errors to be warnings